gswallow/molecule_example/README.md

 ## Test-driven Ansible Role Development with Molecule and Docker

-Molecule is a testing framework that can fire up a VM or a Linux container and test an Ansible role through scenarios (a sample playbook).
-It checks the syntax of the scenario playbook (and thus, the associated role), converges the VM or container, and then tests that Ansible did its job with TestInfra.
+[Molecule](https://molecule.readthedocs.io/) is a testing framework that can fire up a VM or a Linux container and test an Ansible role through scenarios (example playbooks).
+It checks the syntax of the scenario playbook (and thus, the associated role), converges the VM or container, and then tests that Ansible did its job with [TestInfra](https://testinfra.readthedocs.io/).

-Some components should be installed with Homebrew.
-The python bits should be installed with Python pip, once Homebrew has it set up.

 ### Why docker?

 Spinning up a container takes a fraction of the time it takes to spin up a VM using Vagrant.

-### Why homebrew?
+### Homebrew

+On a Mac, some components should be installed with [Homebrew](https://brew.sh/).
+The python bits should be installed with Python pip, once Homebrew has it set up.

-Homebrew is going to set up Python 3 so that, as a non-privileged user, you can install Python modules with pip in `/usr/local/lib/python3.x`.
+Homebrew sets up Python 3 so that non-privileged users can install Python modules with pip in `/usr/local/lib/python3.x`.
 Binary symlinks get created in `/usr/local/bin`.
-So far, it’s working ok without having to use virtualenv on my mac.
+So far, it’s working ok without having to use virtualenv on my Mac.

 ### "Fix" docker-machine